haekb/nolf1-modernizer/nolf-modernizer-readme.txt

  - Fixed a bug with defusing bombs and activating some switches

+-- Patch 2

+ - Added 'NoRawInput' to disable mouse raw input
+ - Fixed missing continue button on mission summary screen
+ - Improved loading screen time (...that I broke, oops!)
+ - Fixed some invisible impassible geometry.
+ - Added a developer console, can be toggled on/off with tilde. ('~')

 --  Additional Config Commands

 We've added new autoexec.cfg commands!